w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - A required package‑level identifier (dc:identifier, referenced by unique‑identifier) identifies the publication, not the user.
 - Reading Systems spec continues to recommend assigning each EPUB publication instance a unique origin, which in practice acts as an origin‑scoped identifier for web storage and cookies.

-The spec does not define user, session, or tracking identifiers; those arise from reading‑system implementation choices and generic Web storage mechanisms.
+The spec does not define user, session, or tracking identifiers; those arise from reading‑system implementation choices and generic web storage mechanisms.

 ### 14. How does this specification distinguish between behavior in first-party and third-party contexts?